-In the Old Testament book of Numbers we read that twelve Hebrew spies were sent into Canaan to determine the strength of the enemies they would face invading that land.
-Ten of the spies reported that, “The people in that land are such big and fierce looking giants they made us feel like grasshoppers.
+In the book of Numbers we read twelve Hebrew spies were sent into Canaan to determine the strength of the enemies they would face invading that land.
+Ten spies reported, “The people in that land are such big and fierce looking giants they made us feel like grasshoppers.
 And the cities are mightily fortified with walls so thick they build houses on them!”

-However, two of the spies, Joshua and Caleb, reported that they had never seen such fruitful soil in their lives.
-They described how two men had to carry one cluster of grapes on a thick pole in Canaan.
-Furthermore, they proclaimed that since they had the Lord with them they were well able to conquer the land of Canaan.
+However, Joshua and Caleb reported they had never seen such fruitful soil in their lives.
+They described seeing two men carry one cluster of heavy grapes on a thick pole in a Canaanite vineyard.
+Furthermore, they proclaimed since they had the Lord with them they were well able to conquer the land of Canaan.

-We might say the ten spies with the negative report were experts in “giantology” because they only saw the giants, while Caleb and Joshua saw the Lord.
-They had vision that the Lord was well able to give them the exceedingly fruitful land of Canaan.
+We might say the ten spies with the negative report were experts in “giantology” because they saw the giants, while Caleb and Joshua saw the Lord.
+They had a vision that God was well able to give them the exceedingly fruitful land of Canaan.

-When we “committee our way unto the Lord” and are challenged to take on a project that has great potential for being fruitful, but there are many obstacles and risks involved, we often have a split committee on a ten to two basis.
-Ten are experts on obstacles and risks involved in that project and two are like Caleb and Joshua.
+When we are challenged to take on a project that has great potential for being exceptionally fruitful and there are many obstacles and risks involved, we often face a split committee on a ten and two basis.
+Ten are experts on the obstacles and the risks involved in that project and two are like Caleb and Joshua.

-When you are faced with challenges that involve risks but great potential for God, are you an expert in “giantology” or do you see the Lord?”
+When you are faced with challenges that involve risks but great potential for God’s glory, are you an expert in “giantology” – or do you see the Lord?”